-Chapter 03 Digital transformation in action
+Chapter 03 Digital transformation in

-What does a technology revolution look like?
+What does digital transformation look like?

 What happens when smart, creative, forward-thinking women and men take advantage of the power of the cloud to collect and analyze information at a scale and depth that has never before been possible?
 What problems will be solved and what unmet needs will be fulfilled as innovators and dreamers connect fresh insights with new digital capabilities?